-Twelve years later, and after many operations later, the nurses are prepping me for another surgery, this one having to do with a dislocated disc at my jawline that prevents me from opening my mouth fully.
+Today, twelve years later, and after many operations later, the nurses are prepping me for another surgery, this one having to do with a dislocated disc at my jawline that prevents me from opening my mouth fully.
 The last time I was lying on a hospital bed was after I had delivered Kiri prematurely.
-During that time Danith stayed with me in the hospital room for as long as he could, but on one morning he had to walk the several blocks into campus to teach his class.
-Alone, I turned on my side and pushed my knees up, and I held our son’s body in the crook of my left arm.
+During the couple of days following the surgery, Danith stayed with me in the hospital room for as long as he could, but on one morning he had to return to campus to teach his class.
+While alone, I turned on my side and pushed my knees up, and I held our son’s body in the crook of my left arm.
 I pretended that he was alive, and then I pretended that I had passed with him.
 No nurse came to check on me while I cried, and I did not blame them.
 Our assigned nurse was attentive, but I think she knew that there was nothing she could do for me.
 I continued to cry for our son, wishing that our reality would be different.
 I wanted so much to know how it would feel to walk away from the hospital with a baby in my arms.
 I considered the many women down the hall who would soon make their exits from the hospital with their living babies.
 I smelled Kiri and kissed his head.

 Today, after the nurse prepares the port on the back of my right hand for the IV, she tells me that it won’t be much longer.
 I thank her, and when she walks away I curl up on my left side.
 I am no longer afraid of anesthesia awareness; additionally, I am not afraid of blood draws or IV ports.
 But my fear of possible pain persists, and I’ve learned that there is no doctor to mitigate this fear with an extra dose of anesthesia.
 I wish I were a strong person who mightily declares that a life without pain is a life without happiness; that to know one, she must know the other.
 So bring it on!